AnujanTennathur/NBA_Salaries_With_Machine_Learning/README.md

 What is often not looked into is the "other" factors of what determines salary, such as player image, country of origin, background, social media presence, sports media coverage, etc.

-In other words, if you are the best player, does that mean you get paid the most.
+In other words, if you are the best player, does that mean you get paid the most?
 And if not, why?
 Because it's probably not your stats.

 In this project, I aim to explore this precise concept through various Machine Learning Modeling methods.
 Furthermore, I will keep updating this repository with new information about player salaries, NBA CBA salary rule changes, and other information.